Notproginfinix/phhusson-treble_experimentations/IKALL-K333.md

 - You can still play around with the device and new features.

+***

-## Incase of any brick or mistakes, you can always use mtkclient, but make sure to backup your stock system and boot image first before doing anything.
+## In case of any bricking or mistakes, you can always use mtkclient, but make sure to backup your stock system and boot image first before doing anything.

 Submitted by @FreezyKaif